Alice Cooper: 2010s

 Cooper cameos as himself in the 2012 Tim Burton adaptation of Dark Shadows that starred Johnny Depp, Michelle Pfeiffer and Helena Bonham Carter.
-In the film, Depp's character Barnabas Collins, assumes his name to be that of a woman, describes Alice as the ugliest woman he has ever seen.
+Assuming his name to be that of a woman, Depp's character in the film Barnabas Collins describes Alice as the ugliest woman he has ever seen.

 In 2013, Cooper announced that he had finished recording a covers album, based on songs by his rock star drinking buddies in the 1970s who had since died from excess, and that it was scheduled for a spring 2014 release.
 Later he announced that the album would likely be released in 2015.

-On January 28, 2014, it was officially revealed that Alice Cooper would be the opening act for Mötley Crüe's final tour, which would span throughout 2014 and 2015.
+On January 28, 2014, it was officially revealed that Alice Cooper would be the opening act for Mötley Crüe's final tour, spanning 2014 and 2015.
 Cooper was featured on the song "Savages" on Theory of a Deadman's fifth studio album.

 Cooper was the subject of Super Duper Alice Cooper, a biographical documentary film by Canadian directors Sam Dunn, Scot McFadyen and Reginald Harkema.
 The film won a Canadian Screen Award for Best Feature Length Documentary at the 3rd Canadian Screen Awards in 2015.
 In October, Cooper released the live album and video Raise the Dead: Live from Wacken, which was recorded at Germany's Wacken heavy metal festival the previous year.

 In 2015, Cooper premiered Hollywood Vampires, a supergroup featuring Johnny Depp and Joe Perry with a new studio album of rock covers, featuring many guest artists including Paul McCartney, and live dates at L.A.'s Roxy Theatre and at Brazil's Rock in Rio festival in September.
 In 2016, Cooper made headlines again as he resumed his running gag of campaigning for the US presidency.
 Cooper featured as a co-headliner with Deep Purple and Edgar Winter for several tour dates from August to early September 2017.

 Cooper released his twentieth solo studio album Paranormal in July 2017.
 It featured contributions from drummer Larry Mullen Jr. of U2, Billy Gibbons of ZZ Top on guitar and Roger Glover from Deep Purple on bass guitar.
 Guitarists Tommy Denander and Tommy Henriksen contributed most of the guitars.

-On Easter Sunday, 2018, Cooper performed as Herod in NBC's live performance of Andrew Lloyd Weber's Jesus Christ Superstar Live in Concert.
+On Easter Sunday, 2018, Cooper performed as Herod in NBC's live performance of Andrew Lloyd Webber's Jesus Christ Superstar Live in Concert.
 Reviews were positive, with The New York Times' critic Noel Murray praising "Alice Cooper's magnificently scenery-chewing performance" as a "startling moment of clarity," and Lorraine Ali of the Los Angeles Times describing his performance as, "Weird?
 Yes, but also perfect in a campy, dramatic and evil 'Billion Dollar Babies' kind of way.
 Cooper's part was small but indelible."
 Cooper had previously recorded the song (though not performed it live) in 2000, with the 1996 London revival cast.